vovchenso/virtualtrips/README.md

       "Hastings Slieve Donard Resort And Spa"
     ]

-NOTE: You should only start fuzzy matches if 2 or more characters are in the search string.
+You should only return results if the `query` contains two or more characters.

-Implementation:

 You can use whatever server library you like but it must be written in [node.js](https://nodejs.org).